mandarini/vite-paths/README.md

 # VitePaths

-This project shows the issue described in [nrwl/nx/issues/15277](https://github.com/nrwl/nx/issues/15277).
+This project shows the issue described in [nrwl/nx/issues/17019](https://github.com/nrwl/nx/issues/17019).

-The issue is that Vite cannot find a library that is imported in `vite.config.ts`.
-The `vite-tsconfig-paths` plugin cannot resolve that path.
+The issue is that Vite has issues with a library that is imported in `vite.config.ts`.

 ## What this project contains